ErosolarAI/code-cli/docs/LIVE_UPDATES_IMPLEMENTATION.md

 # Live Updates & Spinner System Implementation

-This document describes the comprehensive live update system implemented in APT CLI, similar to Claude Code's real-time feedback system.
+This document describes the comprehensive live update system implemented in APT CLI, similar to other real-time feedback systems.

 ## Overview